PopularDemand/alexa/_posts/2022-01-21-install-nodejs-windows.md

 ### 6. Install Tools for Native Modules

-You will need a few software tools to be installed in addition to NodeJS in order to compile certain JavaScript/C++ npm modules.
+You will need a few software tools to be installed in addition to Node.js in order to compile certain JavaScript/C++ npm modules.
 NPM modules are 3rd party libraries that can be used to extend the functionality of your application.

 If you decide not to install the tools, they can be installed later.